Musquan/unit-test-gen-ai/README.md

     ```
     API_KEY=your_openai_api_key_here
     ```
-    ✅ Make sure `.env` is listed in your `.gitignore` to keep it private.

 4. Launch the Extension
     - Open the project in **VS Code**
     - Press `F5` to open a new **Extension Development Host** window